bclindner/dotfiles/README.md

 ## license

-The contents of this repository are protected under the MIT license, in "LICENSE.md" of this repository.
+The contents of this repository are protected under the MIT license, in the "LICENSE" file of this repository.